A 501(c)(3) Veteran Recovery Initiative

 Their involvement ensures that the U.S. mentor role in every program is not simply advisory — it is deeply personal, veteran-to-veteran, and rooted in genuine connection.
 This partnership is what makes the cross-border mentorship model credible, sustained, and scalable.

-Together, Ukrainian Action Heroes and Hard Rock Charlie bring VBI what no single organization can build alone: clinical expertise, cultural trust, veteran leadership, and a direct network of soldiers and mentors who are ready for this work.
+Together, Ukrainian Action Heroes and Hard Rock Charlie Foundation bring VBI what no single organization can build alone: clinical expertise, cultural trust, veteran leadership, and a direct network of soldiers and mentors who are ready for this work.

 This coalition is not incidental.
 It is the foundation of our operational credibility — and it is why every dollar donated to VBI lands with precision.